 I’m a doctoral student in Human Centered Computing at Georgia Tech.
-I currently work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
-My research area is in online deviant communities, specifically creating computational methodologies to find these communities and assess their health and well-being.
-My community of interest at the moment is pro-eating disorder communities, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.
+I work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
+My research uses computational methods to understand deviant online communities, specifically methods to assess their health and well-being.
+My community of interest at the moment is pro-eating disorder, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.

-Contact me: I’m interested in chatting about research opportunities in the social computing research space.
-Please email me at schancellor3 [at] gatech [period] edu to chat.
+Contact me: I’m interested in chatting about opportunities in the social computing research space.
+Please email me at schancellor3 [at] gatech [period] edu to chat.s

 5/13/2016: I presented two of my papers at CHI 2016 – a link to them is available on my Publications page.
 In addition, I’ve accepted a Research Intern position at Yahoo! for the summer.

 1/8/2016: Two of my papers about eating disorder communities were accepted to CHI 2016!

 In addition, I’m thrilled that both of our papers – “#thyghgapp: Instagram Content Moderation and Lexical Variation in Pro-Eating Disorder Communities” and “Quantifying and Predicting Mental Illness Severity in Online Pro-Eating Disorder Communities” received Honorable Mention awards at CSCW 2016!